THRU LAB CURRENT MEMBERS

 Mary Ellen is a Research Assistant working within the THRU Lab.
 As part of the THRU Lab, Mary Ellen works on both research studies: SWAP and Project DUET.
 Her research interests include young adults, substance use, harm reduction and public policy.
 She received her BA in Psychology and minored in Justice Studies at Rhode Island College.
 Mary Ellen hopes to continue her education in the very near future to receive an MSW (Master of Social Work).

-Nicole Haderlein, BS
+Nicole Haderlein, MPH

 Munachimso Ugoh